jspenger/dare-project-tlaplus/README.md

 * Definitions of the properties of the module
 * A model which checks the properties for 2 processes which each send 2 messages to each other (including themselves), i.e. 4 messages in total
 * TLAPS proofs for the properties.
 The proofs are almost complete, there are still some small things which need to be proven

+### Broadcast
+* We limit the total number of messages sent in the system to a number, not to a number per process.

 ## References
 > [1] Cachin, Christian, Rachid Guerraoui, and Luís Rodrigues.
 Introduction to reliable and secure distributed programming.
 Springer Science & Business Media, 2011.